MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/memory-consumption-between-identical-windows-server-environments.md

 - Outlook
 - Office
-- Teams (and with teams you will see the msedgewebview2 processes)
+- Teams (and with the teams process, there are msedgewebview2 processes)
-- Edge
+- Microsoft Edge
-- Third-party browsers
+- non-Microsoft browsers

 ## Data collection